red-hat-data-services/llm-d-routing-sidecar/README.md

 # llm-d-routing-sidecar

 This project provides a reverse proxy redirecting incoming requests to the prefill worker specified in the `x-prefiller-url` HTTP request header.
+This project is experimental and will be removed in an upcoming iteration of the llm-d P/D disaggregation architecture.

 ## Getting Started